 Requests for information not only help contractors compare potential suppliers, but they also help to narrow down the pool of vendors to choose from.
-RFI’s also have a general format for gathering information, which makes it easier for GC’s to filter out suppliers that aren’t good fits.
+RFI’s also have a general format for gathering basic information, which makes it easier for GC’s to filter out suppliers that aren’t good fits for the project at hand.
 RFI’s can also help to encourage competition among suppliers, especially when the document is shared on a public platform.

 Writing an RFI

 Start out by giving a general overview of your company and what you’re seeking from the vendor.
 Upon receiving, the vendor should understand that the document is an RFI and have a good idea of who your company is.
 You should also be as specific as you can with your needs, like general pricing, personnel requirements, and delivery schedules.
-This will allow you to better compare your suppliers.
+This will allow you to better compare your suppliers without further clarification.

-Also be sure to give a guideline as to how the recipient should respond, what format to follow, and provide a deadline for getting back to you.
-Lastly, you can include other details like requesting the suppliers’ previous experience or your evaluation process for picking the vendor.
+Also be sure to give a guideline as to how the recipient should respond to the information request, what format to follow, and provide a deadline for getting back to you.
+Lastly, you can include other details like requesting the suppliers’ previous experience or your evaluation process for picking the potential vendor.

 Improving the RFI Process

-As a general contractor, one way to improve the request for information process is to use a template.
+As a general contractor, one way to improve the procurement process is to use an RFI template.
 Using a template not only makes it easier for you to include all necessary information, but will also make it easier for the supplier to respond with what you’re looking for.
-You can also include pictures and drawings as visuals can help the supplier to get a better sense of the solution you’re looking for.
+You can also include pictures and construction drawings or pictures as visuals can help the supplier to get a better sense of the solution you’re looking for.
 Utilizing a software system will also help make your RFI process more organized and give faster and better access to documents for employees in the field and office.